 Getting the user's identity in App Engine standard environment

 To get the user's identity in your app code, use the App Engine standard environment Users API.
 If your application already uses this API, you don't need to change anything.
 Cloud IAP provides the user's identity, but the value for each user's Users API user ID will change when Cloud IAP is turned on.

 To get the Cloud IAP-verified user identity for a request, call in Java, the user was authenticated by Cloud IAP.

-Getting the user's identity in Compute Engine, Container Engine, and App Engine flexible environment
+Getting the user's identity in Compute Engine, Kubernetes Engine, and App Engine flexible environment